 1. Real-Time Inventory Tracking

-One of the biggest advantages of inventory management software is the ability to track stock levels in real time.
+One of the biggest advantages of inventory management system is the ability to track stock levels in real time.
 Instead of manually counting items or guessing how much inventory you have, the software updates every time a sale is made or new stock arrives.
 This means you always have accurate information about what’s available, what’s low, and what’s running out.
 With real-time tracking, you can avoid both overstocking and stockouts, which are major reasons for poor inventory turnover.

 2. Smart and Automated Reordering